orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

 ```

-After you have saved the files to disk, you can re-build the Orchestron binary
+After you have saved the files to disk, you can re-build the SORESPO binary
 to incorporate the change.
 Once again, press *Ctrl+C* in the terminal window
-where Orchestron is running.
+where SORESPO is running.

-Then in the same terminal window first trigger a re-generation of the
+Then, in the same terminal window, request the Orchestron build system and
-Orchestron YANG framework:
+Acton YANG parser to re-generate the codebase from the SORESPO YANG modules:
 ```shell
 make -C ../../ gen
 ```